SiJiL82/quarantine/README.md

 ## Wireframes
 * Wireframe of Home Page (for example)
 ![Wireframe of Home Page](insert path to wireframe here)

-### Differences Between Wireframes and Final Product
-* Don't know if this section will be necessary

 ## Features
 Brief description on different features